wejarrard/tf-binding-prediction/pretraining/README.md

 🔲 **Redo Scripts**: Implement command line arguments and utilize feather files.
 🔲 **SageMaker Setup**: Initialize the training script on SageMaker.
-🔲 **Preprocessing Automation**: Ensure preprocessing runs in the background.
-Consider using a notebook job.
 🔲 **Enhance Model Capabilities**: Determine a method for the model to actually utilize reads during prediction.
 Brainstorm with David.

 ## ✅ **Completed Tasks**

 🔳 **Documentation**: Crafted the README file and organized this to-do list.
 🔳 **Model Parameters**: Establish a central location to store and track various parameters tested on the model.
+🔳 **Preprocessing Automation**: Ensure preprocessing runs in the background.
+Consider using a notebook job.
+Should be complete, double check running preprocessing script.